Home > Guides > how to start a clothing business

 • Design a memorable logo that works across all platforms.
 Select brand colors that match your target audience and maintain consistent visual elements across packaging, website, and marketing materials.

 • Choose a name that reflects your target market and is easy to pronounce in multiple languages.
-Avoid complex English words for mass-market brands.
+Avoid complex English words for mass-market brand recognition in India.
 You can also apply for trademark registration to legally protect your brand name and strengthen your brand identity.

-Register your brand name under Trademark Class 25 (clothing and footwear) to protect it legally.
+Register your brand name under the accurate classification, like Class 25 (clothing and footwear), to protect it legally.
 Also, consider registering your logo separately for stronger protection.

 Step 8: Set Up Your Sales Channels